Rapyd-Samples/flutter-checkout-demo/README.md

-# Flutter Checkout Demo Using Rapyd API
+# Flutter Checkout Demo Using Rapyd OpenAPI

 Launch the application on Chrome using